microsoft/code-with-engineering-playbook/docs/developer-experience/readme.md

 ## Impact

-Developer experience can have a significant impact on the efficiency of the day to day execution of the team.
+Developer experience can have a significant impact on the efficiency of the day-to-day execution of the team.
 A positive experience can pay dividends throughout the lifetime of the project; especially as new developers join the team.

 - Increased Velocity - Team spends less time on non-value-add activities such as dev/local environment setup, waiting on remote environments to test, and rework (fixing defects).
-- Improved Quality - When its easy to debug and test, developers will do more of it.
+- Improved Quality - When it's easy to debug and test, developers will do more of it.
 This will translate to fewer defects being introduced.
 - Easier Onboarding & Adoption - When dev essential tasks are automated, there is less documentation to write and, subsequently, less to read to get started!

 **Most importantly, the customer will continue to accrue these benefits long after the code-with engagement.**